 The Rufus River is the outlet from Lake Victoria

-to the Murray River.
+.
 While crossing livestock at this point the overlanders had their parties separated and at their weakest.
 On Sunday 20th June 1841, Overlanders Miller and Langhorne and their party of 9 men had just crossed their provisions and drays over the Rufus when they were surrounded by over 500 Aboriginals.
 Reloading the drays, the Aboriginals rushed forward and commenced throwing waddies.
 The Overlanders only had 6 muskets with them and 2 would not go off.
 The Aboriginals then soon began throwing spears and the whites then commenced firing at the Aboriginals.
 The battle lasted for about twenty minutes, with the resulting death of 5 Aboriginals and 4 Overlanders.

 On the 31st July 1841, a relief party of 29 Europeans and 3 Aboriginals were sent from Adelaide